dineshreddynaredla/react-book-repo/patterns/hooks.md

     </React.Fragment>
   )
 }
 ```
+What we are doing above is to read out the flags from `localStorage` and then we show them all in the `render` method.
+While rendering them out, flag by flag, we also hook-up ( I know we are talking about Hooks here but no pun intended, really :) ) a method on the `onClick`.
+That method is `toggleFlag` that let's us

 ## Summary
 In this article we have tried to explain the background and the reason Hooks where created and what problems it was looking to address and hopefully fix.